0nserio/0nserio/README.md

 ## Projects & Case Studies
 Check my repositories for detailed walk-throughs and code samples.

-## Feedback from Teams & Clients
-- “David has a sharp eye for spotting patterns and making data useful.”
-- “David’s the kind of person who sees things through from start to finish.”

 ## Let’s Collaborate
 I'm open to: